-This paper proposes a new parallel version of the Nelder-Mead algorithm - based on speculatively executing the operations applied to the simplex - implemented in two different ways of controlling the fork-and-join mechanism.
-It also compares these x86 parallel and sequential versions of the algorithm with handwritten and automatic C-to-RTL FPGA designs.
-As the execution flow of the software is replicated in the FPGA designs, it is also compared the efficiency of the synchronization of different execution flows, when implemented by software and hardware.
+Abstract-This paper addresses the performance assessment of a new Nelder-Mead variant, that speculatively executes the simplex operations.
+This new variant was implemented as x86 parallel and sequential CPU versions as well as in handwritten and automatic C-to-RTL FPGA designs.
+As the execution flow is the same on every version, the efficiency of the synchronization by software and hardware is also accessed.

-Performance trials of these versions where performed using (i) a last-generation FPGA and a last generation multicore CPU-chip to run the software versions and (ii) relatively simple objective functions in \mathbb{R}^2 .
-Results show that performance of the handwritten hardware design is relatively equivalent to the sequential software version of the algorithm, although it is considerably more energy efficient, since it runs at a much lower clock frequency (average of 1.9Mhz vs 3.4GHz).
+Performance trials of these versions where performed using (i) a last-generation FPGA and a last generation multi-core CPU-chip to run the software versions and (ii) relatively simple objective functions in $\mathbb{R}^2$ .
+Results show that performance of the handwritten hardware design is relatively equivalent to the sequential software version of the algorithm, even running at a much lower clock frequency (average of 1.9Mhz vs 3.4GHz).
 They also suggest that the synchronization methods employed to control the speculative execution are too expensive when managed by software, but efficient if managed by hardware.

-1. INTRODUCTION
+I. INTRODUCTION

 One of the most fundamental principles in our world is the search for an optimal state [1].
-In applied mathematics and numerical analysis, this is often called optimization, i.e., the process of trying to find the best possible elements \mathbf{x}^ in \mathbb{X} in such a way that an objective function $F(\mathbf{x}^)$ is either maximized or minimized, depending on the target goal.
+In applied mathematics and numerical analysis, this is often called optimization, i.e., the process of trying to find the best possible elements $\mathbf{x}^$ in $\mathbb{X}$ in such a way that an objective function $F(\mathbf{x}^)$ is either maximized or minimized, depending on the target goal.
 Factors such as discontinuity and multiplicity of both local maxima and minima increase the complexity of the problem.

 One particular class of optimization is unconstrained optimization.
-The goal is to locate a minimizer \mathbf{x}^ of a given (nonlinear) function $f: \mathbb{R}^n \to \mathbb{R}$.
-If f is nonsmooth or even discontinuous at some points in \mathbb{R}^n , the optimization method should only use the function values of f, since the derivatives of f may not exist for a particular point.
+The goal is to locate a minimizer $\mathbf{x}^$ of a given (nonlinear) function $f: \mathbb{R}^n \to \mathbb{R}$ .
+If f is nonsmooth or even discontinuous at some points in $\mathbb{R}^n$ , the optimization method should only use the function values of f, since the derivatives of f may not exist for a particular point.
 Methods within this category are usually called Direct Search Methods (DSMs).
 Some of these derivative-free methods have been proposed in the past decades [2], including Spendley-Hext-Himsworth's method [3], Powell's method [4] and the Nelder-Mead algorithm [5], the focus of this paper.

-The Nelder-Mead algorithm [5] is one of the best known algorithms for multidimensional unconstrained optimization without derivatives [6].
-Beyond solving the classical unconstrained optimization problem, it is also used to solve parameter estimation and similar statistical problems [7, 8, 9].
-Libraries implementing the Nelder-Mead mainly differ on the used stopping criterion [10].
+The Nelder-Mead algorithm is one of the best known algorithms for multidimensional unconstrained optimization without derivatives [5].
+Beyond solving the classical unconstrained optimization problem, it is also used to solve parameter estimation and similar statistical problems [6], [7].

-As the Nelder-Mead algorithm can become computationally expensive, especially for high simplex dimensions and discontinuous objective functions, effective utilization of hardware resources is mandatory if high performance is to be achieved.
+As the Nelder-Mead algorithm becomes computationally expensive for high simplex dimensions and discontinuous objective functions, high high performance versions are demanded by industry and science communities.
 This motivates the implementation and assessment of parallel versions of the Nelder-Mead algorithm for multi-core CPU-chips and FPGAs.

-The goals of this paper are: (i) to implement and assess novel software parallel versions of the Nelder-Mead algorithm for shared-memory multi-core chips, (ii) to evaluate the suitability of re-configurable logic for this algorithm and (iii) to compare the two approaches, when considering relatively simple (although hard-to-optimize) functions in \mathbb{R}^2 .
-FPGAs are particularly suited for comparison since the execution flow of the software versions can be replicated in an FPGA design, therefore enabling the comparison of the efficiency of the fork-and-join synchronization by software and hardware.
+The goals of this paper are: (i) to implement and assess novel software parallel versions of the Nelder-Mead algorithm for shared-memory multi-core chips, (ii) to evaluate the suitability of re-configurable logic for this algorithm and (iii) to compare the two approaches, when considering relatively simple (although hard-to-optimize) functions in $\mathbb{R}^2$ .
+FPGAs are particularly suited for comparison since the execution flow of the software versions can be replicated in an FPGA design, therefore enabling the comparison of the efficiency of the forkand-join synchronization by software and hardware.
 According to the best knowledge of the authors, there are neither disclosed parallel versions of the Nelder-Mead algorithm for shared-memory CPU-chips, nor implementations for FPGAs.